-A school receiving funds allocated through the ConApp should complete the Budget Summary as follows:
+A school receiving funds allocated through the ConApp should complete the Budget Summary Table as follows:

-- Total Funds Provided to the School Through the Consolidated Application: This amount is the total amount of funding provided to the school through the ConApp for the school year.
+- Total Funds Provided to the School Through the ConApp: This amount is the total amount of funding provided to the school through the ConApp for the school year.
 The school year means the fiscal year for which a SPSA is adopted or updated. - Total Funds Budgeted for Strategies to Meet the Goals in the SPSA: This amount is the total of the proposed expenditures from all sources of funds associated with the strategies/activities reflected in the SPSA.
 To the extent strategies/activities and/or proposed expenditures are listed in the SPSA under more than one goal, the expenditures should be counted only once.

-A school receiving federal funds for CSI should complete the Budget Summary as follows:
+A school receiving funds from its LEA for CSI should complete the Budget Summary Table as follows:

-Total Federal Funds Provided to the School from the LEA for CSI: This amount is the total amount of funding provided to the school from the LEA.
-[NOTE: Federal funds for CSI shall not be used in schools eligible for TSI or ATSI.
-In addition, funds for CSI shall not be used to hire additional permanent staff.]
+• Total Federal Funds Provided to the School from the LEA for CSI: This amount is the total amount of funding provided to the school from the LEA for the purpose of developing and implementing the CSI plan for the school year set forth in the CSI LEA Application for which funds were received.